ejsuncy/watch-ffmpeg/README.md

 # watch-ffmpeg

-This docker image definition starts with [ffmpeg-alpine](https://hub.docker.com/r/jrottenberg/ffmpeg) and adds [inotify-tools](https://pkgs.alpinelinux.org/package/edge/main/x86/inotify-tools).
+This docker image definition starts with [ffmpeg-alpine](https://hub.docker.com/r/jrottenberg/ffmpeg) and adds [inotify-tools](https://pkgs.alpinelinux.org/package/edge/main/x86/inotify-tools) and curl.

 This will enable scripts to work like the following: